johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar_constants.md

 string  ::= identifier-string | literal-string ;
 ```

-An identifier string...
-TODO
+An `identifier-string` is a string of characters that looks much like a predicate `hello`, or a _namespaced_ predicate `message:hello`.
+This allows for simple string values to be specified without quoting, and a syntax that is closer to the original Prolog form.
+The introduction of the ":" and trailing string part is an addition in DATALOG-TEXT that allows for larger programs to naturally introduce namespaces for symbols.

-> In some Datalog literature and implementations there is a `symbol` type...
+> In some Datalog literature and implementations there is a `symbol` type with a similar grammar production to `predicate`.
+In some implementations a symbol type is supported, but it's _value_ is the string representation of the predicate.
+This can lead to API confusion here a symbol can be created but is manipulated as a string.

 ![identifier-string](images/identifier-string.png)